Modelling Loss of Complexity in Intermittent Time Series and its Application: Real Data Analysis

 In Table~\ref{tab:Result_of_Change-point_Detection}, we can conclude that the intermittent isometric contractions of each subject can be divided into two groups which are supported by the \( p \)-values in the last column.
 The averages of \(\mathfrak{E}\) in the first group \( \overline{\mathfrak{E}}_{1} \) are consistently smaller than \( \overline{\mathfrak{E}}_{2} \).
 It is not surprising because muscle fatigue will increase the entropy of contraction signals~\citep[][]{pethickLossKneeExtensor2016}.
 According to \(CP/ N_{c} \), Subject 5 has the largest relative location of change-point while Subject 2's is just 21.84\%.
-Compared to other subjects, it means that the contraction torques are stable and Subject 5 can keep the stable contraction for a long time.
+Compared to other subjects, it means that the contraction torques are stable, and Subject 5 can maintain steady contractions for a long time.

 In Table~\ref{tab:Result_of_Change-point_Detection_apen}, the ``--'' represents the failure of change-point detection based on ApEn.
 Besides, the \( p \)-value of \( t \)-test for Subject 1 is even larger than 0.1, which means the change-point, 68, is not statistically reliable.
 It is also worth pointing out that for Subject 10, the change-point based on ApEn is 33 but is 19 based on \(\mathfrak{E}\).~Figure~\ref{fig:Group_Division_for_Subject_10} shows the two divided groups using ApEn and \(\mathfrak{E}\) respectively.
 It is clear that the group in Figure~\ref{fig:rlen_1.png} is more stable than the group illustrated by Figure~\ref{fig:apen_1.png}.
 Moreover, there is no need to compare the averages of ApEn and \(\mathfrak{E}\) because ApEn has two free parameters and is not transformation invariant.
 The change-points of other subjects are almost the same for both ApEn and \(\mathfrak{E}\).